PingOne Advanced Identity Cloud

 [signature]

-• Support token denylisting.
+• Client-side tokens support token denylisting.

-This feature maintains a list of revoked tokens and authorization codes stored in the CTS token store.
+Advanced Identity Cloud maintains a list of revoked tokens and authorization codes stored in the CTS token store.
 Token denylisting protects against replay attacks and is always enabled for client-side tokens.

 Adding a client-side OAuth 2.0 token to the denylist removes the associated refresh token from the allowlist.